 - interested in new international brands

-Demand from the new middle class is increasing for:
+Demand from this emerging new middle class is increasing for:

 - modern retail and consumer goods

 - Information and Communications Technology (ICT)

 60% of global growth is expected to come from Asia by 2025.
 Indonesia is part of ASEAN which has a free trade zone.
 It is also strategically placed to do business with Indonesia, China, Japan and Australia.

 4. Top goods and services imports into Indonesia

 UN Comtrade ranks Indonesia’s top goods imports from the rest of the world during 2016 as:

 - mineral fuels, oils, distillation products